genesiscommunitysuccess/docs/docs/01_getting-started/07_glossary/01_glossary.mdx

 * copies one or more modules to the remote machines and starts execution there

 If you are excited, stimulated or inspired, you can start [here](https://docs.ansible.com/ansible/latest/user_guide/intro_getting_started.html#intro-getting-started).

-## Atomic broadcast

-In fault-tolerant distributed computing, an atomic broadcast or total order broadcast is a broadcast where all correct processes in a system of multiple processes receive the same set of messages in the same order; that is, the same sequence of messages.

-The broadcast is termed "atomic" because it either eventually completes correctly at all participants, or all participants abort without side effects.

-The following properties are usually required from an atomic broadcast protocol:

-* Validity.
-If a correct participant broadcasts a message, then all correct participants will eventually receive it.
-* Uniform Agreement.
-If one correct participant receives a message, then all correct participants will eventually receive that message.
-* Uniform Integrity.
-A message is received by each participant once only, and only if it was previously broadcast.
-* Uniform Total Order.
-The messages are totally ordered in the mathematical sense; if any correct participant receives message 1 first and message 2 second, then every other correct participant must receive message 1 before message 2.

 ## Camel (Apache Camel)